adonisjs/v6-docs/content/docs/basics/session.md

 - `dynamodb`: The session data is stored inside an Amazon DynamoDB table.
 The DynamoDB store is suitable for applications that require a highly scalable and distributed session store, especially when the infrastructure is built on AWS.

+- `database`: The session data is stored inside a SQL database using Lucid.
+The database store is a good option if you are already using a SQL database in your application and want to avoid adding an extra dependency like Redis.

 - `memory`: The session data is stored within a global memory store.
 The memory store is used during testing.

 Alongside the inbuilt backend stores, you can also create and [register custom session stores](#creating-a-custom-session-store).